python/cpython/Doc/library/imp.rst

    contained in the list returned by :func:`get_suffixes` describing the kind of module found.

-   If the module does not live in a file, the returned *file* is ``None``, *pathname* is the empty string, and the *description* tuple contains empty strings for its suffix and mode; the module type is indicated as given in parentheses above.
+   If the module does not live in a file or the path is in the built-in module or frozen module, the returned *file* is ``None``, *pathname* is the empty string, and the *description* tuple contains empty strings for its suffix and mode;
+   the module type is indicated as given in parentheses above.
 If the search is unsuccessful, :exc:`ImportError` is raised.
 Other exceptions indicate problems with the arguments or environment.

    If the module is a package, *file* is ``None``, *pathname* is the package path and the last item in the *description* tuple is :const:`PKG_DIRECTORY`.